padrinobook/padrinobook/chapters/job_vacancy_application.md

 ```

-I> ## Regular Expressions
-I>
+\begin{aside}
+\heading{Regular Expressions}

-I> [Regular expressions](http://en.wikipedia.org/wiki/Regular_expression) are your first tool when you
+[Regular expressions](http://en.wikipedia.org/wiki/Regular_expression) are your first tool when you
-I> need to match certain parts (or whole) strings against a predefined pattern.
+need to match certain parts (or whole) strings against a predefined pattern.
 The drawback of using them is that
-I> you have to learn a formal language to define your patterns.
+you have to learn a formal language to define your patterns.
 I can highly
-I> recommend you the [Rubular tool](http://rubular.com/) for training and trying out the expression you
+recommend you the [Rubular tool](http://rubular.com/) for training and trying out the expression you
-I> want to use.
+want to use.
 It make it very easy to build and test your patterns against test data.

+\end{aside}

 ## Users Controller